-The nature and scope of faculty engagement in their own professional development varies.
+The nature and scope of faculty engagement in their own professional development vary.
 At Stetson University, faculty are involved in a host of diverse mission-driven activities at the institution and beyond that support teaching and learning, leadership, citizenship and service, scholarly research and creative endeavors.

 Listed below are several of the signature programs we support.
 Details about these and future programming are available on the Brown Center for Faculty Innovation and Excellence blog.